 - If you can’t access medical attention, there is a new pop-up testing site in Kensington providing walk-in testing for people experiencing homelessness.
 Hours are Monday-Friday 2pm-4pm.
 The site is next to Rock Ministries at 2755 Kensington Ave.

-- If you test positive (or even if you have been tested and are awaiting results) and have no place to safely isolate, you ought to qualify for a room at the Center City Philadelphia Holiday Inn, which the city has transitioned to a quarantine for those experiencing homelessness.
+- If you test positive (or even if you have been tested and are awaiting results) and have no place to safely isolate, you ought to qualify for a room at the Center City Philadelphia Holiday Inn, which the city has transitioned to a quarantine site for those experiencing homelessness.
 To get referred there, call the Health Department Provider Line at 215-685-6742.

 You probably qualify for the Federal Stimulus Payment.
 We are committed to making sure ALL Philadelphians receive the relief they are entitled to…